aware-diag-sapienza/pec/README.md

 ## Backend
 ### Requirements
-Backend is in python.
+Backend is in python >= 3.9.
 Install dependencies with: `pip3 install backend/requirements.txt`

 Start server with: `python server.py`